Sanyam1211/-100DaysOfCode/README.md

 Day 40 (Today i watched a video about running tests with unitest library and started working for new game project)

 Day 41 (Learn some more python modules)

+Day 42 (Started working with images in python)